Cra7y/SKS-gpt-4o-mini-tts/README.md

+# This readme is from the demo.
+I have not updated it.

 # lagna360 - GPT-4o-mini-tts Demo

 A mobile-friendly, dark-themed web application to showcase OpenAI's GPT-4o-mini-tts API.
 This app allows users to test various text-to-speech features with a modern, gaming-inspired UI.